HomeSEOThe "Redirect Chain" Performance Hit: Cleanup Strategies

 RewriteRule ^intermediate-page$ /new-page [R=301,L]

-The [L] flag tells Apache to stop processing rules once a match is found, preventing accidental chain creation from overlapping rules.
+The [L] flag tells Apache to stop processing rules once a match is found, which prevents accidental chains from overlapping rules.

 Here’s something most people miss: fixing redirects solves only half the problem.
 If your internal links point to redirected URLs, you’re forcing users through unnecessary hops even after cleaning up external chains.

 Run a full site crawl with Screaming Frog, export all internal links, and filter for those pointing to URLs with redirects.
-These represent opportunities to eliminate redirects entirely by updating the source links to point directly to current URLs.
+These are chances to remove redirects entirely by updating the source links to point straight to current URLs.

 Content management systems make this easier than you might think.
-WordPress’s database stores post content in the wp_posts table, allowing bulk find-and-replace operations using plugins like Better Search Replace.
-Update old URLs to new ones across your entire content database in minutes.
+WordPress stores post content in the wp_posts table, which lets you run bulk find-and-replace operations using plugins like Better Search Replace.
+Update old URLs to new ones across your whole content database in minutes.

 Don’t forget about: